-Basically Project Himalaya is Jamie McGuinness and Kim Bannister (and Joel Schone, now very sadly dead).
-We organize and/or run things ourselves where appropriate and with good local companies for more logistically challenging trips.
-Project Himalaya is an internet-based business, we live much of the year in Nepal-India and each person spends around 6 months a year in the mountains.
+Basically Project Himalaya is Jamie McGuinness and other leaders and has a long, successful history.
+We organize and/or run things ourselves where appropriate and work with good local companies for more logistically challenging trips.
+Project Himalaya is a lean internet-based business.

-Our business model is lean and clean; we are beyond paperless - we are officeless, only a laptop each.
 The trip leader is responsible for the trip as a whole, including the web pages, email, organizing and leading.
 This means virtually all of your money goes directly on our ground operation and the staff.
-Jamie handles the marketing, web design and maintenance.
-We are not interested in expanding, in fact actively keep the operation small.
+Jamie handles the marketing, web design, additional info and maintenance.
+We are not interested in expanding, instead actively keep the operation small.

-Leading trips really is our passion; we are not focused on the bottom line.
-We don't have to satisfy investors or company directors etc, none of us own a car or house.
-We make enough money to live and don't cut corners on the operation to make more money.
-Rather, we find the right balance on spending for the trip so that we (you and us) have a fantastic trip.
+Leading trips really is our passion.
+We don't have to satisfy investors or company directors and don't cut corners on the operation to make more money.
+Rather, we find the right balance on spending for the trip so that we (you and us!) have a fantastic trip.